"Holding Court" John A. Macdonald Statue

 Scapegoating?

-by Robert (Bob) Burkinshaw, about 4 years ago
+by Robert (Bob) Burkinshaw, over 5 years ago

 I oppose removing the Holding Court statue of Macdonald.
 The motive for removing it is laudable in the sense that people do not want to honour a prime minister whose government mistreated Aboriginal people.
 However, removing Macdonald's statue is too simplistic a solution because it does not address the problem that Canadian society in general was quite racist and supportive of racist policies in his time.
 Macdonald was not unique in that regard and removing his statue seems to be a form of scapegoating.
 In fact, the situation might have been worse for Aboriginals if others were in power instead...
 Continue reading